marksnyder/slate/source/index.html.md

 # Events

-Events can modify state and relationships of entities.
+Events can modify the state and relationships of registered entities.

 ## Register Events